 The Crisis

 California is confronting an unprecedented electricity crisis which threatens to wreck its economy and cause collateral damage throughout the West.
 The initial causes of the high wholesale market prices reflect a complex mixture of a faulty restructuring plan, faulty regulation, environmental regulations, and unanticipated reductions in the supply and increases in the demand for electricity.
 These problems have now been compounded by the potential financial insolvency of the investor-owned utilities.
 The financial crisis must be solved immediately.
-Accomplished properly, there will then be the opportunity to develop and apply long term solutions that enhance supply, reduce prices and encourage conservation.
+Accomplished properly, there will then be the opportunity to develop and apply long-term solutions that enhance supply, reduce prices and encourage conservation.

 The crisis had its origins in mistakes and miscalculations at the time the electricity sector was restructured.
 Two of many shortcomings stand out at the present time.
 First, utilities were strongly encouraged to divest a substantial portion of their generation, while being blocked by CPUC regulations from entering into stable long-term contracts.
 Put differently, the utilities were forced to procure their unmet needs on the spot market where extreme price volatility has been realized, especially in the past year.
 Second, California froze retail rates at low levels and banked on low wholesale prices to support a profit margin high enough to enable the utilities to pay off historical, uneconomic investments.